Is this garden tour appropriate for children?

 Cars in neighborhoods

-We recommend that you use the centralized parking that will be available near the featured neighborhoods at: West Asheville Baptist Church on Haywood Road, St. George’s Episcopal Church on School Rd., and at Malvern Hills Park.
+We recommend that you use the centralized parking that will be available near the featured neighborhoods.
+The garden stroll is exceedingly walkable and bikeable this year.

 Each cluster of gardens makes for a relatively easy stroll through the neighborhoods.
 Walking offers more opportunity to explore West Asheville and to see walk by sites that are not featured gardens on the tour.
 Bicycle riding is also highly encouraged.